yebyen/urbinit/README.md

 a file within the container `novfes`, that `init-yacht` started.

 Your keys are being generated and shortly after that, your new submarine should emerge to pull hoons from `~zod`.
+When this is finished, you're left staring at a prompt that looks something like this:

+    ...
+    + /~dilmex-dilwyl-midsub-daplet--lantux-filtex-binsub-mognex/try/1/bin/tiff/hoon
+    + /~dilmex-dilwyl-midsub-daplet--lantux-filtex-binsub-mognex/try/1/bin/infinite/hoon
+    + /~dilmex-dilwyl-midsub-daplet--lantux-filtex-binsub-mognex/try/1/bin/edpk/hoon
+    + /~dilmex-dilwyl-midsub-daplet--lantux-filtex-binsub-mognex/try/1/bin/till/hoon
+    ~dilmex-dilwyl-midsub-daplet--lantux-filtex-binsub-mognex/try=>

 If you are totally new here, you should stop there, and pick up the official Urbit docs at their first mention of `:begin`.
 You are ready for your first destroyer.
+If you are not so new here, you may already know what to do next.

 There are no Unix system calls in Urbit, this is by design.
 If docker started `vere` directly, you would be trapped there, which is still a problem because there is no reasonable way to edit your hoon apps.
-The %clay filesystem is at `$URBIT_HOME` (which is found at `/urbit/urb` in your new urbinit container).
+The `%clay` filesystem is homed at `$URBIT_HOME` (at `/urbit/urb` in this, your new urbinit container).

 -----